Am I Being Too Materialistic By Giving Up on Dating a Man Who Is Not Financially Stable?

-I am totally freaking out — as I said he is a nice guy, so am I walking away from a good thing just because I find the stability (financial being one of many) and consistency (he seems unable to commit, complete or stick to anything) missing in his character?
+I am totally freaking out — as I said, he is a nice guy, so am I walking away from a good thing just because I find the stability (financial being one of many) and consistency (he seems unable to commit, complete or stick to anything) missing in his character?

 But I wanted to take this because it’s a juicy topic for conversation.

-You may be a little short-sighted if you assume that your partner has to be at least on the “same financial playing field” as you.
+However, you may be a little short-sighted if you assume that your partner has to be at least on the “same financial playing field” as you.

 This is a VERY important distinction that it seems that many women have difficulty making.

-There is a huge difference between an aimless slacker who doesn’t have drive, ambition, and follow through, and a man who chooses a career with a lower financial upside.
+There is a huge difference between an aimless slacker who doesn’t have drive, ambition, and follow-through and a man who chooses a career with a lower financial upside.